Planting on Nature Strip

 Before you dig

-Before starting any work on Council's nature strip check with Dial before you dig 1100.com.au or phone 1100 during business hours.
+Before starting any work on Council's nature strip check with Before you Dig or phone 1100 during business hours.
 Enquiries are free.

 Nature strips may contain essential services that need to be accessed.
 The Fraser Coast Regional Council or public utility providers are not responsible for reinstating any landscaping installed on the nature strip by residents, such as irrigation equipment, gravel, plants or edging.

 The use of Council controlled nature strips and road reserves is managed through the Fraser Coast Regional Council Local Laws.
 View the Local Laws.